k33g/k33g.github.com/_posts/2011-08-21-JO-COFFEESCRIPT-2.md

         page1 = new joCard [
                 (new joLabel "HTML Control" ),
-                (new joGroup new joHTML "<b>Hello world !!!</b><br>This is nice !"), (new joCaption "Note that the HTML control above is using another stylesheet without impacting our controls." ), (new joFooter [ new joDivider, backbutton ]) ]
+                (new joGroup new joHTML "<b>Hello world !!!</b><br>This is nice !"), (new joCaption "Hi, i'm a joCaption." ), (new joFooter [ new joDivider, backbutton ]) ]